 Culture and Heritage

-Strawberry Hill Farm
+Strawberry Hill at Barmup

 Come and explore the new Visitor Hub and reconnect with the fascinating story of the oldest European farm in Western Australia, established even before the Swan River Colony.